Having a 125-gallon fish tank is presumably the next level of fishkeeping, and, boy, can it be rewarding.

 They get as hot as hob plates.

-Now imagine a special light bulb designed to stay on for 10 hours a day.
+Now imagine a special light bulb designed to stay on for 10 hours daily.
+The aquarium lighting heat would be crazy.

 Metal halides give off the most heat of all three types of lighting.

-This can heat your aquarium water, which can be quite the issue in the summer.
+This can heat your aquarium water, which can be quite an issue in the summer.

 Chillers are not the cheapest of equipment either.

-I get that we are all hobbyists that are willing to spend a little more on our passion, but blindly wasting money is another thing.
+I get that we are all hobbyists who are willing to spend a little more on our passion, but blindly wasting money is another thing.

 One of the secrets to the longevity of LED lighting is the way the fixtures manage heat.